Grīņu Nature Reserve: Climate

-The Grīņu Nature Reserve is located on the coast of Baltic sea in the temperate climate zone of the Atlantic-Continental Climate Region, which has a milder climate than in any other part of Latvia.
+The Grīņu Nature Reserve is located on the coast of Baltic Sea in the temperate climate zone of the Atlantic-Continental Climate Region, which has a milder climate than in any other part of Latvia.
 The average annual temperature here is 6.5 °C, and its fluctuations in the seasons are relatively small.
 Thus, the average temperature in January was recorded at -3 °C, and the average temperature in July - at only 16 °C. Usually 700–800 mm atmospheric precipitation falls here during the year, and most of it occurs at the end of summer and autumn.
 Instead, winters in Grīņu are light snow with a thin and fragile layer of snow.
 Strong winds often blow in this area, especially in autumn, they often cause the felling of large trees.

 Geography and hydrology

 Grīņu Nature Reserve is located in the Saka Parish of the Pāvilosta Municipality of Latvia, to the west from village Ķoniņciems, between settlements Ziemupe, Saka and Pāvilosta.
 The strips of land adjacent to its borders are occupied by forests of the same type as in the reserve itself, so the boundaries between the reserve and the exploited areas are invisible.
 Such underused farmland contributes to the preservation of Grīņu's landscapes, essentially acting as a buffer zone.
 The eastern edge of the protected area is crossed from north to south by a Liepāja–Ventspils Railway, traffic on which was stopped in 1996.

 The territory of the reserve lies on Seaside lowlands at a distance of 10 km from the shore Baltic Sea.
 The absolute height of the territory is 8–12 m above sea level.
 Its relief is flat, with a slight slope in the direction from north to south.
 In some places you can see lowlands stretching for several meters to a depth of 0.5 m.
 They were formed in antiquity due to the gradual retreat of the sea.
 Other forms of microrelief are land reclamation canals.
 In the past, they were used to drain swamps, after the bequest they were abandoned, began to be silted up and overgrown.
 Forest roads are often laid along such canals on the embankments of the excavated soil.
 Groundwater in reserve is close to the surface.
 Soil is very wet in spring and autumn and dries up in summer.
-This creates conditions for frequent fires in summer time.
+This creates conditions for frequent fires in summertime.
 There are no large reservoirs within the reserve.
 It is crossed by two small forest rivers: in the north of the protected area flows the Lielā Kārpa, and in the south - Mazā Kārpa.
 Lielā Kārpa has a valley 4–6 m wide and high shores, but its drainage capacity is insignificant and already at a distance of tens of meters from riverbed you can see wetlands.
 Mazā Kārpa has impassable, swampy shores and is more like a reclamation canal than a river.
 At the end of the 20th century, it included Lake Grīņu with an area of 2 ha, but due to eutrophic processes its water surface is constantly decreasing.